 Consequences For Defendants

-On one hand, without a tolling agreement, personal, private, and potentially damaging information may be included in a lawsuit filed by the plaintiff to preserve a claim.
-On the other hand, without a tolling agreement, it is possible no claim will be filed, and the potential defendant escapes any liability.
+On the one hand, without a tolling agreement, personal, private, and potentially damaging information may be included in a lawsuit filed by the plaintiff to preserve a claim.
+On the other hand, without a tolling agreement, it is possible no claim will be filed, and the potential defendant will escape any liability.

-Consider, for example, a woman has a valid claim against a defendant.
-She has details of a sexual relationship with the defendant while she was underage.
-Consider further, the defendant was married at the time and is running for Congress.
+For example, a woman has a valid claim against a defendant.
+She details a sexual relationship with the defendant while she was underage.
+Consider further the defendant was married at the time and is running for Congress.
 The defendant benefits from a tolling agreement as the attorneys work to settle the case.
 The case will undoubtedly include a confidentiality agreement.

-Thus, any whisper of inappropriate conduct is silenced without a record of any allegations, and any details which would necessarily be included in a suit filed with the court.
+Thus, any whisper of inappropriate conduct is silenced without a record of any allegations and details that would be included in a suit filed with the court.

 On the other hand, the defendant may doubt the woman has evidence of such an affair.
 He may be confident there is no evidence, as the conduct he is accused of never happened.
 He could refuse to sign a tolling agreement or engage in settlement discussions.
 Without enough facts to state a claim, no suit can be filed.